 There’s a chance that you old house comes with old piping and replacing it could cost more than you might be willing to spend.
 In this case, just add an arrestor to stop the rattling pipe noise and improve the water flow.

 Most likely available at your local hardware store, arrestors fall well within the $16 range and comes with a three year warranty.

 If you’re a handy-man then you know that WD-40 is the god of all DIY jobs.
 Whether it is creaky windows, door hinges, cupboard hinges, WD-40 can solve all noise issues.
 It is a very simple utility and can be bought at any supermarket or hardware store for less than $10.

 6. Fix Holes Using a Dry-Wall Patch Kit

 When you buy older houses, you also buy older walls.
 These walls can sometimes have holes or cracks in them.
 This allows for noise to leak in like water and soon it will feel like you are outside even though you are inside.

 Patch kits can be purchased at any hardware store or supermarket for less than $8 and dries in less than 15 minutes allowing you the quiet environment that you have always wanted.

-What people don’t know is that it can be used to prevent squeaky floors.
+A lot of people don’t know that it can be used to prevent squeaky floors.
 Simply spray or rub some powder where the creak in the floor is and walk in awe as the squeaks seize to exist.
 Talcum powder can be purchased at any supermarket for less than $8.